 Wheel of Names

 Wheel of Names is another totally free tool to use with no log-in requirements.
 It’s an interactive, customizable spinner.
 I started using it to motivate my readers since when we are online, we often read round-robin (I know, not the best practice…).
 I plug in my students’ names and spin to keep them engaged and excited.
 This never gets old!
 Even my 3rd and 4th graders beg for it.

 Of course, there’s way more you can do with an interactive spinner.
 You could put numbers, words, even pictures in the spinner.

-One of my reading groups includes 4 in person students and one online student.
+One of my reading groups includes 4 in-person students and one online student.
 To adjust the activity so she could participate, I made a spinner to match the one my students were using on the worksheet.
-When I gave remote control of the screen to her, she was easily able to complete this activity using the annotation tool and spinner.
+When I gave the remote control of the screen to her, she was easily able to complete this activity using the annotation tool and spinner.

 If you aren’t using Boom Cards yet, stop right now and go check them out!

 What it is: Boom Learning is the home to Boom Cards which are interactive, self-correcting task cards.
 You can join for free (there are additional features for paid subscriptions).
 Boom Card sets are called decks.
 You can search for decks in the store directly on the site.
 They are also available on TpT.
 There are LOTS of great free ones to get you started.